vtenfys/notion-linux/README.md

 # Notion for Linux

-Build Notion packages for Linux, using resources extracted from Notion's Windows installer.
+Native Notion packages for Linux, built from Notion's Windows installer.

 ## Install

-Run the following commands in a terminal to install Notion:
+Run the following commands in a terminal to install Notion.
+Packages are available for Intel/AMD and ARM64.

 ### Ubuntu, Debian, Linux Mint